zabir88/dynamic-ui-components/README.md

 # ZH-UI-Library
-A library of UI components created using `react.js` and `bootstrap`.
+A library of UI components created using `react.js` and `bootstrap 4`.

 ## Installation
 Run the following command: